Newport, RI B&B Near things to do

 Explore Our charming seaside town

 With numerous beaches, mansions, boutiques, and restaurants, you'll find something new to explore every time you visit Newport, RI.
 La Farge Perry House B&B is near many things to do.
+We have curated a seasonal guide for all of our guests to enjoy things to do during Spring in Newport.

 Over 20 exquisite mansions are maintained by The Preservation Society of Newport and the Newport Restoration Foundation.
 With daily tours, you can experience the interesting and colorful lives of some of the wealthiest US families from the early 20th century.